Prebz98/Jira-multiple-avatars/README.md

 ## 🎯 Features

 - 🧑‍🤝‍🧑 Show avatars for multiple assignees from a custom Jira field
-- 🔍 Detects and works with dynamic Jira pages (SPA)
 - ⚙️ Configurable avatar image URLs
 - 🧩 Chrome extension built with Manifest V3